sys-sodayo/IQSPred-PLM/README.md

 ## Test on the model

 ### 1. Prepare Test Data and Labels
-Before running the testing script:
+- Before running the testing script:

-- Ensure your test data is prepared and matches the required input format for the model.
+Ensure your test data and corresponding labels are ready and match the required input format for the model.
+You can set them up in the `getdata.py` script.
-- Ensure the corresponding labels are available for performance evaluation.

 ### 2. Download the Model Weights
 The model weights are not included in this repository.
 Please download the weights from the following link and place them in the specified directory: